MLPerf Mobile Inference Benchmark: Mobile AI Ecosystem Challenges

-Mobile-SoC testing often occurs on development platforms.
-Gaining access to them, however, is difficult.
-Therefore, the results of benchmark testing that employs a development platform may not be independently verifiable.
-For this reason, benchmarking generally takes place on commercial devices.
-But because of the way commercial mobile devices (particularly smartphones) operate, getting reproducible numbers can be difficult.

-A variety of factors, ranging from how OEMs package software for delivery to how software updates are issued, affect hardware-performance measurements.
+A variety of other factors, ranging from how OEMs package software for delivery to how software updates are issued, also affect hardware-performance measurements.
 OEMs employ vendor SoCs and associated software releases to produce commercial mobile devices.
-In the case of smartphones, those devices may sell unlocked or locked to a wireless carrier, in which case the carrier ultimately controls the software.
-OEMs pick up the software updates from the SoC vendors and usually bundle them with other updates for periodic release.
-If the carrier sells the device, it will likely require testing and validation before allowing any updates.
-This restriction can add further delays to the software-update channel.
-NNAPI updates, for instance, would require a new software update for the device.
-For a benchmark, no recompilation is necessary when using NNAPI; updates to a vendor SDK, however, may necessitate recompilation (Figure 2a).

-When benchmarking a device, a newly installed software update may affect the results, and installing the same version of the software used to generate a particular result may be impossible.
-After a device applies a system-software update, the only way to revert to the previous configuration is to factory reset the device.
-But doing so also undoes any associated security fixes.

-Usually, a substantial delay occurs between the time when an SoC vendor releases new software and when that software sees deployment on user devices.
-The delay is typically months long, and it especially affects the system-API approach (e.g., NNAPI).
-Extensive planning is therefore necessary for a commercial phone to have all the features an upcoming benchmark requires.

-Finally, commercial devices receive OEM updates only for a fixed period, so they will not benefit from additional software-performance enhancements afterward.
+OEMs pick up the software updates (such as framework enhancements) from the SoC vendors and bundle them with other updates for periodic release.
+Usually, a delay occurs between the time when an SoC vendor releases a software update and when that performance update sees deployment.
+The delay is months long.
+Moreover, commercial devices receive OEM updates only for a fixed period, so they will not benefit from software-performance enhancements afterward.
+Thus, getting reproducible numbers is difficult without transparency.